edjona/ccfc-portal/README.md

-# community-cell
+# ccfc-portal

-An application for storing and organizing groups groups in a group.
-It basically the organizational groping application.
+An application of CCFC.

 Feature that develop is: